ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 The Scenario Example, mono2_scenario_example.vi, enables users to control the vehicle's steering, throttle, brakes, starting position, and weather simulation in real time.

-*This is a set position multi-vehicle scenario*
+*This is a free driving scenario with other vehicles spawning on specified positions and in autopilot mode from the scenario file.*

 <div class="img_container">
     <img class="wide_img" src="../imgs/mono2.png" />